 11. Cozy Campfire

 Keep warm by a fire for this year’s holiday photo.
 Find a fire pit and take cozy family photos holding your loved ones close, dogs included!
-These make for perfect pet Holiday Cards.
+These make for perfect pet Christmas Cards.
 Incorporate a fun holiday blanket for an added Christmas ambiance.

 12. Backyard Gathering